regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 ## Project

-A project describes the high-level on-chain information for an issuer associated with a credit class.
+A project describes the high-level on-chain information for a project associated with a credit class.
 A project is defined by:
 - **project ID**: The unique ID of the project
-- **name***: The name of the project
+- **name***: The unique name of the project either formed from its credit class name and an auto-generated number or a custom name provided upon creation.
 - **class ID**: The unique ID of the credit class for this project
 - **project location**: The location of the project backing the credits issued from this project
 - **metadata**: A byte array (up to 256 bytes) which can be used to store small amounts of metadata, or a URI that points to an off-chain resource for querying more complete metadata information.
 This usually would include descriptive information about the project.

-Each credit batch is associated with a project, backing each issuance with information about the issuer of the credits.
-A credit class can have multiple projects that issue credits from the credit class.
+Each credit batch is associated with a project, backing each issuance with information about the project implementing the methodologies defined within the credit class.
+A credit class can have multiple projects.
+Projects can only be created by an issuer for the given credit class.

 ## Credit Type